gauravmeena0708/logsec/pages/Viterbi Algorithm in POS Tagging.md

-# Hidden Markov Model (HMM) Mathematics for POS Tagging in NLP

-In Part-of-Speech (POS) tagging, the goal is to assign the correct POS tag (e.g., noun, verb, adjective) to each word in a sentence.
+- In Part-of-Speech (POS) tagging, the goal is to assign the correct POS tag (e.g., noun, verb, adjective) to each word in a sentence.
 HMM provides a probabilistic framework for solving this by modeling the problem as finding the most probable sequence of hidden states (POS tags) given the observed sequence (words in the sentence).

   ---
 - ## HMM Components

   1. **States**: The POS tags (e.g., Noun, Verb, Adjective).
 These are the *hidden states*.